Practice Policies & Patient Information

 Registered services

-Fees for information outside of NHS clinical work
+Fees for non NHS work & GP Income

 This includes all information that is required for a doctor to complete for any private purpose outside of NHS Hospitals and other signposted health centres within the NHS family such as private health insurance, solicitors paperwork, schools, holidays, fitness for sport, passports etc.